-Quotation and last sale information for ether is widely disseminated through a variety of major market data vendors, including Bloomberg and Reuters, as well as the Index.
-Information relating to trading, including price and volume information, in ether is available from major market data vendors and from the exchanges on which ether are traded.
-Depth of book information is also available from ether exchanges.
-The normal trading hours for ether exchanges are 24 hours per day, 365 days per year.
+Quotation and last sale information for ETH is widely disseminated through a variety of major market data vendors, including Bloomberg and Reuters, as well as the Index.
+Information relating to trading, including price and volume information, in ETH is available from major market data vendors and from the exchanges on which ETH are traded.
+Depth of book information is also available from ETH exchanges.
+The normal trading hours for ETH exchanges are 24 hours per day, 365 days per year.

-In sum, the Exchange believes that this proposal is consistent with the requirements of Section 6(b)(5) of the Act, that this filing sufficiently demonstrates that the CME Ether Futures market represents a regulated market of significant size, and that on the whole the manipulation concerns previously articulated by the Commission are sufficiently mitigated to the point that they are outweighed by investor protection issues that would be resolved by approving this proposal.
+In sum, the Exchange believes that this proposal is consistent with the requirements of Section 6(b)(5) of the Act, that this filing sufficiently demonstrates that the CME ETH Futures market represents a regulated market of significant size, and that on the whole the manipulation concerns previously articulated by the Commission are sufficiently mitigated to the point that they are outweighed by investor protection issues that would be resolved by approving this proposal.
+For the above reasons, the Exchange believes that the proposed rule change is consistent with the requirements of Section 6(b)(5) of the Act.